cqwense/automation-challenges/configuration management/readme_dkohl.txt

-current ran via
+Hostnames on which to deploy as passed as arguments to the deploy.sh script

-~ # ./sh deploy.sh
+~ # ./sh deploy.sh host1 host2 host3 ...